-This is the documentation for the 0.0-NEED_FULL_SIMP_BUILD_TREE release of SIMP, which is compatible with the UNKNOWN.MAPPING release of CentOS and Red Hat Enterprise Linux (RHEL).
+This is the documentation for the 4.3.1-0 release of SIMP, which is compatible with the 6.8 release of CentOS and Red Hat Enterprise Linux (RHEL).
 This guide will walk a user through the process of installing and managing a SIMP system.
 It also provides a mapping of security features to security requirements, which can be used to document a system's security conformance.

-The System Integrity Management Platform (SIMP) is a framework designed around the concept that individuals and organizations should not need to repeat the work of automating the basic components of their operating system infrastructure.
+The System Integrity Management Platform (SIMP) is an Open Source framework designed around the concept that individuals and organizations should not need to repeat the work of automating the basic components of their operating system infrastructure.

-Expanding upon this philosophy, SIMP also aims to take care of routine policy compliance to include NIST 800-53, FIPS 140-2, the DISA STIG, and the SCAP Security Guides.
+Expanding upon this philosophy, SIMP also aims to take care of routine policy compliance to include NIST 800-53, FIPS 140-2, the DISA STIG, and the SCAP Security Guide.